ilhamhanif/simple-cdc-service/README.md

 4. Testing the data consistency between 2 database.
 5. Cleaning Up

-### Inspecting Source Database MySql and Target Database CLickHouse
+### Inspecting Source Database MySql and Target Database ClickHouse

 Before we start, we have to check source database MySql and target database ClickHouse,<br>
 to make sure, our initial script for each database is run successfully.